Resorts

 Double black diamond

 • Upper Cirque at Snowbird (Utah): This trail is the steeper section of a wide-open bowl that offers some of the best powder skiing in North America.
-It can feature a corniced entry, depending on snow, but after that, the skier will only need to worry about steep open terrain with potential unmarked obstacles for the next ~75% of the trail.
+It can feature a corniced entry, depending on snow conditions, but after that, the skier will only need to worry about steep, open terrain with potential unmarked obstacles for the next ~75% of the trail.
 A few trees pop up near the bottom before it reconnects with Chip’s Run.
 Enjoy the views of the Peruvian Gulch!

 • The Wall at Kirkwood (California): This trail is a steep and exposed face that drops from the summit and is one of the resort’s classic descents.
 It has a consistent pitch of about 45 degrees and is almost always covered in moguls.
-Because of its exposure to wind, it can often have icy and variable snow conditions, making it tougher to control your speed and direction.
+Because of its exposure to wind, it often has icy, variable snow conditions, making it tougher to control your speed and direction.
 It is also a run right under “The Wall” lift, so everyone will be watching!

 • The Palisades at Palisades Tahoe (California): This trail is a series of steep, rocky, and narrow chutes that run along the ridge line of the resort.
 You will do a short hike from the top of Siberia Express to reach this lift.
 Main and National are the most popular.
 Each chute has a vertical drop of about 600 feet and a slope angle of up to 55 degrees.
 It is a popular spot for expert skiers who want to showcase their style.

 • The Front Four at Stowe (Vermont): This trail is a group of four legendary runs that descend from the top of the Fourrunner Quad.
 They are National, Starr, Liftline, and Goat, each with its own character and challenge.
 They have a vertical drop of about 2,000 feet and a slope angle of up to 40 degrees.
-They often have ice, bumps, rocks, and narrow sections that make them difficult and demanding.
-They are a classic destination for skiers who want to experience the best of New England skiing.
+They often have ice, bumps, rocks, and narrow sections, making them difficult and demanding.
+They are a classic destination for skiers seeking the best of New England skiing.

 • Rambo at Crested Butte (Colorado): This trail is the steepest cut run in North America, with a slope angle of 55 degrees at the top and an average of 50 degrees throughout.
-It is a straight and narrow chute with exposed shrubs in lower snow years that plunges about 1,000 feet.
-It has no grooming, no snowmaking, and no bail out.
+It is a straight, narrow chute with exposed shrubs in lower-snow years that plunges about 1,000 feet.
+It has no grooming, no snowmaking, and no bailout.
 You will often see a sign at the top from the ski patrol letting you know what you are signing up for if you choose to drop in.
 It is a badge of honor for those who dare to ski it.
 The good news is that no one will see you if you fall and slide all the way to the bottom, since the lifts aren’t immediately overhead!

 The Extreme Terrain: Um, is this still safe?

-Ok....no we’r getting a bit wild.
+Ok....now we’re getting a bit wild.
 Also, I'm being dramatic.
 Most of these are double black diamonds, and outside Colorado, that’s what they’re rated.
-In general, the “EX” rating is a Colorado-specific thing.
+In general, the “EX” rating is Colorado-specific.
 These trails are probably best defined by the Colorado Ski Safety Act: “Extreme terrain means any place within the ski area boundary that contains cliffs with a minimum twenty-foot rise over a fifteen-foot run, and slopes with a minimum fifty-degree average pitch over a one-hundred-foot run.”
 Thanks, Colorado!
 In general, you can expect cliffs, chutes, crevasses, and/or other hazards.
-Skiers chasing extreme terrain are seeking the thrills and having a once-in-a-lifetime experience.

 • The Steep Gullies at Arapahoe Basin (Colorado): These are a series of narrow and steep gullies that descend from the summit of the resort, offering some of the most extreme and technical skiing in the state.
 The slope angle can exceed 50 degrees, and the vertical drop is about 1,200 feet.
-They are accessible only by a traverse and a hike and require a 30-min long and flat exit to return to the base.
+They are accessible only by a traverse and require a 30-minute hike to return to the base.
 They are open only during high snow times, and skiers need to be prepared for variable snow, rocks, and cliffs.

 • The Fingers at Palisades Tahoe (California): These are a series of narrow and rocky ridges that protrude from the top of KT-22 peak, resembling fingers.
-They offer some of the most difficult and exposed skiing in the resort, with a slope angle of up to 70 degrees, and a vertical drop of about 800 feet.
+They offer some of the most difficult and exposed skiing in the resort, with a slope angle of up to 70 degrees and a vertical drop of about 800 feet.
 They are popular among daredevil skiers who want to test their skills and nerves, as well as spectators who can watch the action from the chairlift.
-They are named after Wayne Poulsen, the founder of Squaw Valley, who skied them for the first time in 1946.
+They are named after Wayne Poulsen, the founder of Palisades Tahoe (nee Squaw Valley), who skied them for the first time in 1946.

-• The Big Couloir at Big Sky (Montana): This is a long and narrow chute that drops from the summit of Lone Peak, offering some of the most steep and sustained skiing in the country.
+• The Big Couloir at Big Sky (Montana): This is a long and narrow chute that drops from the summit of Lone Peak, offering some of the steepest and most sustained skiing in the country.
 The slope angle ranges from 40 to 55 degrees, and the vertical drop is about 1,500 feet.
-It is accessible only by a short hike from the tram, and requires a helmet, an avalanche transceiver, and a partner.
-It is one of the few runs in the US that has a triple-black-diamond rating, which is unique to Big Sky.
-Since you need to sign out with Ski Patrol, this definitely is only for the committed.
+It is accessible only by a short hike from the ram, and requires a helmet, an avalanche transceiver, and a partner.
+It is one of the few runs in the US with a triple-black-diamond rating, a rating unique to Big Sky.
+Since you need to sign out with Ski Patrol, this is definitely only for the committed.

 The Regional and Resort-Specific Differences: What to Look Out For